LesediMothelo/Weather-App-Project/README.md

 # 🌤️ Weather App

-A sleek and responsive weather application built with **HTML, CSS, and JavaScript** that provides real-time weather information for three cities in South Africa, namely, Roodepoort, Johannesburg and Cape Town.
+A sleek and responsive weather application built with **HTML, CSS, and JavaScript** that provides real-time weather information for four cities in South Africa, namely, Roodepoort, Johannesburg, Durban and Cape Town.

 ---